Announcement, 1981, Robert Brown and the Discovery of theNucleus, Linnean Society Circular: 32, 28 May.

 Krehl, Peter, 2007, publishes Brian J Ford studies of Brownian motion [in] History of Shock Waves, Explosions and Impact - A Chronological and Biographical Reference, Heidelberg: Springer-Verlag, Heidelberg (in press).

 BJF, 2007, Linneaus and Life under the Microscope, illustrated tercentenary presentation to Linnean Society of London, Burlington House, Piccadilly, 1815-1915h, 11 October.
-(Shows Brown's microscope; video recording in archive).
+(Video recording in archive).

 BJF, 2008, How Science Became Reality, Illustrated Presentation to Raffles Junior College, Singapore, 4 March.